The Talkies: Recording

-Composition
+Music

 The album has been widely classified as noise rock & post-punk.
 Pitchfork notes that "[g]uitarist Alan Duggan has completely unlearned the art of riffs and solos, using his instrument solely for textural dissonance—the more nauseating, the better.
 Bassist Daniel Fox deals exclusively in gut-rumbling frequencies, while drummer Adam Faulkner avoids the snare like it might be rigged with electric shocks.
 The result is drained of any rock-band formalism, all scrap-metal clang and kick-drum thump teetering on collapse."
 Kiely's deconstructionist lyrics have been said to mirror this approach, consisting of references to both "everyday scenes" & popular culture figures.

 Loud and Quiet described the album overall as "Drums Not Dead-era Liars flipped on its head."
 According to AllMusic, the band incorporates elements of techno music more directly (in comparison to their past work) on tracks such as "Akineton" & "Prefab Castle" (the album's "tumultuous seven-minute climax"), the latter of which features an outro that has been compared to Jon Hopkins.
 The track "Shoulderblades" is more industrial-influenced while “Couch Combover” "builds into a seasick, distortion-soaked stomp" where Kiely "sounds like [he] is puking and crying at the same time."
 The track "Laggard" features "self-destruct siren synths, distant dinosaur screams and erratic, tumbling drums" and has been described as terrifying.
 Kiely's vocals on "Going Norway" have been compared to Mark E. Smith, its flangered guitars described as "stabbing".